Process Switch

 Context switching is the technique where CPU time is shared across all running processes and is key for multitasking.

 When is the execution of a process halted (and potentially switch to different process)?
-3 kinds of events that triggers it:
+2 ways

 How it works